Multiplicative properties of Quinn spectra: Example: Geometric Poincar e ad Theories

 \section{Example: Geometric Poincar\'e ad Theories}

 Fix a group $\pi$ and a properly discontinuous left action of $\pi$ on a simply connected space $Z$; then $Z$ is a universal cover of $Z/\pi$.

 Fix a homomorphism $w:\pi\to\{\pm 1\}$.

-Ranicki \cite[page 243]{MR566491} defines the bordism groups $\Omega^P_*(Z/\pi,w)$ of geometric Poincar\'e complexes over $(Z/\pi,w)$; our goal in this section is to define an ad theory whose bordism groups are a slightly modified version of Ranicki's (see the end of this section for a precise comparison).
+Ranicki \cite[page 243]{MR566491} defines the bordism groups $\Omega^P_*(Z/\pi,w)$ of geometric Poincar\'e complexes over $(Z/\pi,w)$; our goal in this section is to define an ad theory whose bordism groups are a slightly modified version of Ranicki's (see Section \ref{moregeom} for a precise comparison).

 Let $\Z^w$ denote the right $\pi$ action on $\Z$ determined by $w$.